it-all/FormFormer/README.md

 There are certainly complexities which FF does not handle, especially related to formatting.
 It can be extended and/or adapted over time to handle some, and simply not used for others.

+INSTALLATION
+-composer require it-all/form-former
+ or add "it-all/form-former": "^2.0" to composer.json and composer update

 SECURITY
 Since FormFormer is limited to forming forms, rather than receiving, filtering, or validating data, there is little to no security implemented in the source code (/src).
 There is some minimal security in /examples/init.inc in terms of escaping user input data that will potentially be displayed in HTML (in the case of a validation error).
 Minimal validation is performed in the examples.
 For a good php validator package, please see https://github.com/vlucas/valitron.
 https://www.martinfowler.com/articles/web-security-basics.html